openvinotoolkit/openvino/tools/pot/openvino/tools/pot/api/README.md

 All instances should override the following properties:
 - `value` - returns the accuracy metric value for the last model output in a format of `Dict[str, numpy.array]`.
 - `avg_value` - returns the average accuracy metric over collected model results in a format of `Dict[str, numpy.array]`.
-- `higher_better` should return `True` if a higher value of the metric corresponds to a better performance, otherwise, returns `False`.
+- `higher_better` should return `True` if a higher value of the metric corresponds to better performance, otherwise, returns `False`.
 Default implementation returns `True`.

 and methods:
-- `update(output, annotation)` - calculates and updates the accuracy metric value using last model output and annotation.
-The model ouput and annotation should be passed in this method.
-It should also contain the model specific post-processing in case if the model returns the raw output.
+- `update(output, annotation)` - calculates and updates the accuracy metric value using the last model output and annotation.
+The model output and annotation should be passed in this method.
+It should also contain the model-specific post-processing in case the model returns the raw output.
 - `reset()` - resets collected accuracy metric.
 - `get_attributes()` - returns a dictionary of metric attributes:
    ```